kubernetes/minikube/site/content/en/docs/handbook/pushing.md

 ## 2.Push images using 'cache' command.

-From the host, you can push a Docker image directly to minikube.
-It will also be cached for all minikube clusters .
+From your host, you can push a Docker image directly to minikube.
+This image will be cached and automatically pulled into all future minikube clusters created on the machine

 ```shell
 minikube cache add alpine:latest